The top 10 largest US Jackpots | WTOP

-Lottery players will have a chance at winning an estimated $654 million jackpot in Tuesday night’s Mega Millions drawing, which would be the fourth-largest prize in U.S. history.
-Here is a look at the 10…
+Lottery players will have a chance at winning an estimated $654 million jackpot in the Mega Millions drawing Tuesday night, which would be the fourth-largest prize in U.S. history.
+Here is a look at the…

 1. $1.6 billion, Powerball, Jan.
 13, 2016 (three tickets, from California, Florida, Tennessee)